When launching a new product or service, you owe it to your team, investors and audience to make it a success.

 The difference between a good virtual launch event and a great one is determined by how much rehearsal you undertake.

-It’s essential to take as much time as possible to iron out technical issues on the production side, ensure speakers are comfortable and confident with their points and setups, and that the overall show isn’t too long.
+It’s essential to take as much time as possible to iron out technical issues on the production side, ensure speakers are comfortable and confident with their points and setups, and ensure that the overall show isn’t too long.
 Be prepared to make changes to ensure the show will be a winner.
 Create a detailed running sheet (see image below) that accounts for every second of the event and its inclusions.

 Follow-up and provide video-on-demand